jasonjohnson/blast-template/README.md

 * Smarty is too much.
 * Your own patchwork attempt at a template engine will no longer cut it.
 * You cannot expose PHP to designers or end-users.
-* If you need (what will ultimately be) a fully tested, reliable template engine for simple tasks.
+* You need (what will ultimately be) a fully tested, reliable template engine for simple tasks.

 ##Template Syntax##